brysonm96/CSE-212/Data Structures Tutorial/set.md

 * Checking whether an item is in a collection (membership testing)
 * Performing set operations such as union, intersection, and difference
 * Finding unique elements across multiple collections

+This means that any given value can appear in a set at most once.
+This constraint enables us to store data in a highly efficient manner for testing membership.
+In fact, membership testing is the most crucial operation associated with the set data structure.
+We can use a method called hashing to add, remove, and test for membership in O(1) time.

+### Hashing

 ## Info

 This will contain information about the dada structure